-Since it was a chilly and rainy day I decided to order the hot mango tea ($3.50) to drink with lunch.
+Since it was a chilly and rainy day I ordered the hot mango tea ($3.50) to drink with lunch.
 A bit pricey I thought – but then my cup was refilled repeatedly during the course of our meal.

 The two of us decided to share the salad rolls (poached shrimp, pork, lettuce, mint, noodles and bean sprouts, served with black bean dipping sauce, chilies and chopped roasted peanuts) ($10.25) to start.
 I would definitely order the salad rolls again.

-My friend mentioned that in her opinion Lemon Grass has the best Pad Thai ($13.95) in town – so it was an easy decision for me as to what to order.
+My friend shared her opinion that Lemon Grass has the best Pad Thai ($13.95) in town.
+That said, it was an easy decision for me as to what to order.
 I am no expert on Pad Thai but I certainly enjoyed my lunch – which contained both chicken and shrimp.
-The portion was more than I could consume at lunch so I took home leftovers and enjoyed them later that evening.
+The portion was more than I could consume at lunch, so I took home leftovers and enjoyed them later that evening.

 As an interesting aside – Pad Thai is a relatively new dish to Thailand.
 Back in the 1930’s, as part of a campaign to promote Thai nationalism, a public contest was held to find a deserving national noodle dish.
 The winning entry was Pad Thai.
 Since then Pad Thai remains a staple, enjoyed not only from street food carts, restaurants and cafes in Thailand, but throughout the world.

 My friend ordered the Thai Green Curry (sliced chicken breast, bamboo shoots, tomatoes and peas in green curry sauce with coconut milk, lemongrass and basil, served with steamed jasmine rice) ($13.95) – a favorite dish of hers.

 All in all it was an enjoyable experience and I look forward to trying some of the other dishes offered by Lemon Grass in the future.